apache/druid/integration-tests/README.md

     }

 Set the environment variable `CONFIG_FILE` to the name of the configuration file:

 ```
 export CONFIG_FILE=<config file name>
 ```

-To run all tests from a test group using mvn run the following command:
+To run all tests from a test group using Maven run the following command:
-(list of test groups can be found at integration-tests/src/test/java/org/apache/druid/tests/TestNGGroup.java)

 ```bash
 mvn verify -P int-tests-config-file -Dgroups=<test_group>
 ```

-To run only a single test using mvn run the following command:
+To run only a single test using Maven run the following command:

 ```bash
 mvn verify -P int-tests-config-file -Dit.test=<test_name>
 ```

-Running a Test That Uses Cloud
+Running a Test That Uses the Cloud
 -------------------
-The integration test that indexes from Cloud or uses Cloud as deep storage is not run as part of the integration test run discussed above.
-Running these tests requires the user to provide their own Cloud.
+The integration test that indexes from the cloud or uses the cloud as deep storage is not run as part of the integration test run discussed above.
+Running these tests requires the user to provide their own cloud.

 Currently, the integration test supports Amazon Kinesis, Google Cloud Storage, Amazon S3, and Microsoft Azure.
-These can be run by providing "kinesis-index", "kinesis-data-format", "gcs-deep-storage", "s3-deep-storage", or "azure-deep-storage" to -Dgroups for Amazon Kinesis, Google Cloud Storage, Amazon S3, and Microsoft Azure respectively.
-Note that only one group should be run per mvn command.
+These can be run by providing `kinesis-index`, `kinesis-data-format`, `gcs-deep-storage`, `s3-deep-storage`, or `azure-deep-storage` to `-Dgroups` for Amazon Kinesis, Google Cloud Storage, Amazon S3, and Microsoft Azure respectively.
+Note that only one group should be run per Maven command.

-For all the Cloud Integration tests, the following will also need to be provided:
+For all the cloud Integration tests, the following will also need to be provided:

-1) Provide -Doverride.config.path=<PATH_TO_FILE> with your Cloud credentials/configs set.
+1) Provide `-Doverride.config.path=<PATH_TO_FILE>` with your Cloud credentials/configs set.
 See
-integration-tests/docker/environment-configs/override-examples/ directory for env vars to provide for each Cloud.
+`integration-tests/docker/environment-configs/override-examples/` directory for env vars to provide for each cloud.

 For Amazon Kinesis, the following will also need to be provided:

-1) Provide -Ddruid.test.config.streamEndpoint=<STREAM_ENDPOINT> with the endpoint of your stream set.
+1) Provide `-Ddruid.test.config.streamEndpoint=<STREAM_ENDPOINT>` with the endpoint of your stream set.
-For example, kinesis.us-east-1.amazonaws.com
+For example, `kinesis.us-east-1.amazonaws.com`

 For Google Cloud Storage, Amazon S3, and Microsoft Azure, the following will also need to be provided:

 1) Set the bucket and path for your test data.
-This can be done by setting -Ddruid.test.config.cloudBucket and -Ddruid.test.config.cloudPath in the mvn command or setting "cloud_bucket" and "cloud_path" in the config file.
+This can be done by setting `-Ddruid.test.config.cloudBucket` and `-Ddruid.test.config.cloudPath` in the Maven command or setting `cloud_bucket` and `cloud_path` in the config file.
-2) Copy wikipedia_index_data1.json, wikipedia_index_data2.json, and wikipedia_index_data3.json
+2) Copy `wikipedia_index_data1.json`, `wikipedia_index_data2.json`, and `wikipedia_index_data3.json `
-located in integration-tests/src/test/resources/data/batch_index/json to your Cloud storage at the location set in step 1.
+located in `integration-tests/src/test/resources/data/batch_index/json` to your cloud storage at the location set in step 1.

 For Google Cloud Storage, in addition to the above, you will also have to:

-1) Provide -Dresource.file.dir.path=<PATH_TO_FOLDER> with folder that contains GOOGLE_APPLICATION_CREDENTIALS file
+1) Provide `-Dresource.file.dir.path=<PATH_TO_FOLDER>` with folder that contains `GOOGLE_APPLICATION_CREDENTIALS` file

 For example, to run integration test for Google Cloud Storage:

 ```bash
 mvn verify -P integration-tests -Dgroups=gcs-deep-storage -Doverride.config.path=<PATH_TO_FILE> -Dresource.file.dir.path=<PATH_TO_FOLDER> -Ddruid.test.config.cloudBucket=test-bucket -Ddruid.test.config.cloudPath=test-data-folder/
 ```

 Running a Test That Uses Hadoop
 -------------------

-The integration test that indexes from hadoop is not run as part of the integration test run discussed above.
-This is because druid test clusters might not, in general, have access to hadoop.
+The integration test that indexes from Hadoop is not run as part of the integration test run discussed above.
+This is because Druid test clusters might not, in general, have access to Hadoop.
 This also applies to integration test that uses Hadoop HDFS as an inputSource or as a deep storage.
 To run integration test that uses Hadoop, you will have to run a Hadoop cluster.
 This can be done in two ways:
-1) Run Druid Docker test clusters with Hadoop container by passing -Dstart.hadoop.docker=true to the mvn command.
+1) Run Druid Docker test clusters with Hadoop container by passing `-Dstart.hadoop.docker=true` to the Maven command.
 If you have not already built the hadoop image, you will also need to add -Ddocker.build.hadoop=true to the mvn command.
 2) Run your own Druid + Hadoop cluster and specified Hadoop configs in the configuration file (CONFIG_FILE).

-Currently, hdfs-deep-storage and other <cloud>-deep-storage integration test groups can only be run with Druid Docker test clusters by passing -Dstart.hadoop.docker=true to start Hadoop container.
+Currently, `hdfs-deep-storage` and other `<cloud>-deep-storage` integration test groups can only be run with Druid Docker test clusters by passing `-Dstart.hadoop.docker=true` to start Hadoop container.
-You will also have to provide -Doverride.config.path=<PATH_TO_FILE> with your Druid's Hadoop configs set.
+You will also have to provide `-Doverride.config.path=<PATH_TO_FILE>` with your Druid's Hadoop configs set.
-See integration-tests/docker/environment-configs/override-examples/hdfs directory for example.
+See `integration-tests/docker/environment-configs/override-examples/hdfs` directory for example.
 Note that if the integration test you are running also uses other cloud extension (S3, Azure, GCS), additional credentials/configs may need to be set in the same file as your Druid's Hadoop configs set.

-If you are running ITHadoopIndexTest with your own Druid + Hadoop cluster, please follow the below steps:
+If you are running `ITHadoopIndexTest` with your own Druid + Hadoop cluster, please follow the below steps:

-- Copy wikipedia_index_data1.json, wikipedia_index_data2.json, and wikipedia_index_data3.json
+- Copy `wikipedia_index_data1.json`, `wikipedia_index_data2.json`, and `wikipedia_index_data3.json`
-  located in integration-tests/src/test/resources/data/batch_index/json to your HDFS at /batch_index/json/
+  located in `integration-tests/src/test/resources/data/batch_index/json` to your HDFS at `/batch_index/json/`
-- Copy batch_hadoop.data located in integration-tests/src/test/resources/data/batch_index/hadoop_tsv to your HDFS
+- Copy `batch_hadoop.data` located in `integration-tests/src/test/resources/data/batch_index/hadoop_tsv` to your HDFS
-  at /batch_index/hadoop_tsv/
+  at `/batch_index/hadoop_tsv/`

 If using the Docker-based Hadoop container, the steps above are automatically done by the integration tests.

-When running the Hadoop tests, you must set `-Dextra.datasource.name.suffix=''`, due to https://github.com/apache/druid/issues/9788.
+When running the Hadoop tests, you must set `-Dextra.datasource.name.suffix=''`, due to `https://github.com/apache/druid/issues/9788`.

-Option 1: Run the test using mvn (using the bundled Docker-based Hadoop cluster and building docker images at runtime):
+Option 1: Run the test using Maven (using the bundled Docker-based Hadoop cluster and building docker images at runtime):

 ```bash
 mvn verify -P integration-tests -Dit.test=ITHadoopIndexTest -Dstart.hadoop.docker=true -Ddocker.build.hadoop=true -Doverride.config.path=docker/environment-configs/override-examples/hdfs -Dextra.datasource.name.suffix=''
 ```

-Option 2: Run the test using mvn (using the bundled Docker-based hadoop cluster and not building images at runtime):
+Option 2: Run the test using Maven (using the bundled Docker-based Hadoop cluster and not building images at runtime):

 ```bash
 mvn verify -P integration-tests -Dit.test=ITHadoopIndexTest -Dstart.hadoop.docker=true -Ddocker.build.skip=true -Doverride.config.path=docker/environment-configs/override-examples/hdfs -Dextra.datasource.name.suffix=''
 ```

-Option 3: Run the test using mvn (using the bundled Docker-based hadoop cluster and when you have already started all containers)
+Option 3: Run the test using Maven (using the bundled Docker-based Hadoop cluster and when you have already started all containers):

 ```bash
 mvn verify -P integration-tests -Dit.test=ITHadoopIndexTest -Ddocker.run.skip=true -Ddocker.build.skip=true -Doverride.config.path=docker/environment-configs/override-examples/hdfs -Dextra.datasource.name.suffix=''
 ```

-Option 4: Run the test using mvn (using config file for existing Hadoop cluster):
+Option 4: Run the test using Maven (using config file for existing Hadoop cluster):

 ```bash
 mvn verify -P int-tests-config-file -Dit.test=ITHadoopIndexTest -Dextra.datasource.name.suffix=''
 ```

-In some test environments, the machine where the tests need to be executed cannot access the outside internet, so mvn cannot be run.
-In that case, do the following instead of running the tests using mvn:
+In some test environments, the machine where the tests need to be executed cannot access the outside internet, so Maven cannot be run.
+In that case, do the following instead of running the tests using Maven:

 ### Compile druid and the integration tests

-On a machine that can do mvn builds:
+On a machine that can do Maven builds:

 ```bash
 cd druid